Rihanna Is ‘Looking For Nudes’ In Latest Instagram Post

 The beauty shared the video on her IG feed along with the most perfect caption – “looking for nudes,” she wrote.
 Check it out below.

-The underwire lingerie is also said to comes in shades Black Caviar and Island Breeze Blue and currently retails for $69.95.
+The underwire lingerie is also said to come in shades Black Caviar and Island Breeze Blue and currently retails for $69.95.
 Of course, we’re all looking forward to adding this to our collection!

 During a recent interview with Extra, the singer revealed that she will be keeping her outfit “real simple” for the fashion extravaganza but plans to go all out with her glam.
 “It’s gonna come to what my makeup and what my hair is going to do,” the singer explained.
 “We wanna play with that, but I have no idea what I’m gonna do with that.”
 She then jokingly added, “I’m showing up for dinner!
 Shout out to Anna Wintour.”